-CLALS depends on generous support from American University, individual donors, private foundations and other agencies.
-The following are agencies that currently fund Center activities:
+CLALS depends on generous support from American University, individual donors, private foundations, and other agencies.
+The following are agencies that currently fund or have funded Center activities:

 American Friends Service Committee